Fix Google Drive Randomly Deleting Files in 5 Effective Ways

 4. Pick the required Date range, give the Application as Drive, and press the Restore button.

 If you suffer from the “Google Drive randomly deleting files” issue, we recommend a reliable way to back up files - using CBackup.
 Each new account will get 10GB of free cloud storage in the CBackup Cloud and you can back up files to CBackup Cloud for free.
 Meanwhile, CBackup provides many useful features such as scheduled backup, file filter, and email notification.

 To prevent file loss, you could back up files in Google Drive to other cloud drives.
 For this, CBackup allows you to back up files to different cloud drives, such as OneDrive and Dropbox directly.

 In addition, if you run out of Google Drive storage space, you can use CBackup to get Google Drive extra storage for free.
-And you still can back up files to Google Drive via CBackup.
+And you still can back up or sync files to Google Drive via CBackup.
 If your files are missing, CBackup will help you restore them of any version.

 Let’s see how to use CBackup to set up a backup task easily:

 1. Download and set up CBackup desktop app on your PC.
 Sign up for an account and launch it to log into your account.

 2. Go to the Backup section, then click on the Backup PC to CBackup Cloud button to create a new backup task.